biobakery/metawibele/README.md

 	gene_catalog_count =

 	[output]
-	# The prefix name of the output files [ Default: metawibele ]
+	# The prefix name for output results [ Default: metawibele ]
 	basename = metawibele
 	# The output directory
 	output_dir =
 	```

 	* Specify the path of dependent databases:

 	```